puppetlabs/design-system/source/react/library/loading/Loading.md

-The loading component provides a general purpose spinner for general purposes.
+The loading component provides a general purpose spinner.
+It will automatically center itself within its containing element.

 ```
 <table className="rc-loading-table">